xaizek/fragile/README.md

 * Just HTML, no useless animations or anything like that
 * Simple SVG badges (`badges/svg/<branch-name>`)
 * Simple control interface through pushes to the repository
+* Smart order of running builders (those which failed on previous run on the branch are executed first)

 ### Screenshot ###